milaguyenlam/nprg041-cpp-project/README.md

         static To convert_to(double value);
     };

-    //class used for converting std::vector as a vector from/to Eigen data types
+    //class used for converting std::vector of Supported (or SupportedClassificationTargets) from/to Eigen data types
     //uses From, To of Supported types as type paramaters class VectorConverter
     {